Kamakshi Sivaramakrishnan

-Kamakshi Sivaramakrishnan is a co-founder of the American company Drawbridge.
-Sivaramakrishnan is a member of the board of directors of the American company LiveRamp.
+Kamakshi Sivaramakrishnan is an entrepreneur who founded the advertising-technology company Drawbridge in 2010.
+She served on LiveRamp's board of directors from November 2020 until January 2023.

 Life

 Sivaramakrishnan grew up in Bombay.
 She worked for AdMob.

 She holds a PhD from Stanford University.
-In 2015, she co founded Drawbridge. which was bought by Linkedin.
+LinkedIn acquired Drawbridge in 2019.
+In 2022, Sivaramakrishnan and Abhishek Bhowmick co-founded Samooha, which was acquired by Snowflake in 2023.

 Recognition

 Sivaramakrishnan was included in Forbes 2018 list of America's Top 50 Women in Tech.